 Do Silkies need extra vitamins?

-Yes, silkies need additional vitamins during extreme cold weather, stress, molting or when they are breeding.
+Yes, silkies need additional vitamins during extremely cold weather, stress, molting, or when they are breeding.

 Can Chicken Eat Banana Peel?